Credible takeaways

 As your income rises, consider making extra payments to pay off the loan faster, reducing the amount of interest you’ll pay over the 25-year term.

 If you've decided the Extended Repayment Plan is the right choice, start by confirming your eligibility.
-To qualify, you need at least $30,000 in federal Direct Loans or FFEL Loans.
+To qualify, you need at least $30,000 in federal Direct Loans or FFEL program loans.

-• Graduated Repayment Plan: Payments are stretched over 20 years and start lower, increasing every two years.
+- Graduated Repayment Plan: Payments are stretched over 20 years and start lower, increasing every 2 years.
 This plan may help you pay off your loans faster than the Extended Repayment Plan, while keeping initial payments manageable.

-• Income-Driven Repayment (IDR) Plans: Multiple IDR plans exist to help borrowers with low incomes.
+- Income-driven repayment (IDR) plans: Multiple IDR plans exist to help borrowers with low incomes.
 Generally, IDR plans involve lower monthly payments and offer potential loan forgiveness at the end of the term.
+Keep in mind that, as with the Extended Repayment Plan, most IDR plans won’t be available to new borrowers starting in July 2026.

 FAQ